Online Stock Trading Review

 Educational resources can help you learn not only about a specific platform but also about the market.
 Every person has his or her own way of learning: some prefer to read while others prefer videos or self-paced courses with assessments to determine comprehension.
 All services we reviewed offer some complementary and supplementary learning material.

-As mentioned above, E-Trade is top-notch when it comes to its educational material.
-The knowledge TradeKing offers is also impressive.
-Its educational options are organized by the topic about which you hope to grow your knowledge, by your skill level and by the market outlook.
+The knowledgebase TradeKing offers is impressive.
+Its educational options are organized by the topic, by your skill level and by the market outlook.
 If you are a rookie, you can read material that speaks your beginner language without being inundated with jargon and market terms that are foreign to you.
 If you find yourself facing an overly volatile market outlook, you can look up strategies to help you maximize your gain.

 Our Verdict & Recommendation

-When it comes to choosing a stock trading platform, "best" is very subjective.
+When it comes to choosing a stock trading platform, "best" can be subjective.
 The best for you depends on your particular trading style, your strategies, your goals and your preferences.
-We have provided our top picks for online stock trading services, and each has features and facets that make it a solid choice.
+We have provided our top picks for best online stock brokers, and each has features and facets that make it a solid choice.

 If your focus is strictly the bottom line and low fees are the deciding factor for you, OptionsHouse or TradeKing are a couple of your best choices.
 They both have low trade fees for basic stocks and for options.
 Their other fees and rates are competitive.
 They do have flat-rate fees, which benefit lower-volume traders.
-If you plan to order a high volume of trades, tiered commission schedules from SogoTrade or TradeStation may be better choices, though some of their other fees are comparatively higher.
+If you plan to order a high volume of trades, a tiered commission schedule from TradeStation may be better choices, though some of its other fees are comparatively higher.

-For powerful platforms, you have the choice between online or desktop.
+For powerful platforms, you have the choice between online and desktop.
 OptionsHouse is a solid choice in online platforms.
-It is customizable and offers powerful research and trading tools.
+It is intuitive, customizable and offers powerful research and trading tools.
 If you're looking for a more powerful and versatile platform, thinkorswim is a good choice, though the learning curve may be steeper than with other platforms.

 When reading through our reviews and considering which platform best suits your trading preferences, keep in mind that all platforms offer access to the stock market, so you can be in control of researching, monitoring, buying, selling and managing your portfolio.
 Have a look at our reviews and benefit from our research to find the best online stock trading service for you.